What is customer service? It's More Than You Think (2024 Guide)

 Average handle time (AHT) reflects the average duration it takes for customer service representatives to handle a customer inquiry or issue.
 Maintaining high-quality service requires a balance between swift resolution and comprehensive support.

-A customer service chatbot, for example, can respond to user queries within seconds, minimizing AHT while effectively resolving routine issues.
+Customer service chatbotfor example, can respond to user queries within seconds, minimizing AHT while effectively resolving routine issues.

 The onboarding completion rate signifies how many customers successfully complete the initial setup or training process for a product or service.
 A high rate demonstrates effective onboarding, ensuring customers can maximize the value of what they’ve acquired.